Document Type : Original Paper

 Abstract

-Conclusion: The current study suggests that in absence of HDR Brachytherapy, patients can be treated with EBRT boost with VMAT being the more suitable option to opt for.
+Conclusion: The current study dosimetrically suggests that in the absence of a Brachytherapy unit or if patients are unwilling to brachytherapy, EBRT can be opted for, with VMAT being the more suitable choice of treatment.

 Keywords